-The inspectors conducted formal interviews with pupils and held discussions with senior members of staff and with a representative of the trustees.
-They visited all the boarding houses and the facilities for sick or injured pupils.
+The inspectors conducted formal interviews with pupils.
+They held discussions with teachers, senior members of staff and a group of governors.
+Inspectors visited the facilities for sick or injured pupils.
 The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined regulatory documentation made available by the school.